Frequently Asked Questions

-The dog likes exercise, but not too intense or for long periods of time, therefore seen as quite a lazy dog.
+The dog likes to exercise, but not too intense or for long periods of time, therefore seen as quite a lazy dog.
 He/She likes to sleep a lot.
 Especially puppies should rest a lot.
 It is a large breed and the bones need time to develop.
-Don’t walk your dog at young age too much.
+Don’t walk your dog at a young age too much.
 A Bernese Mountain Dog is fully grown at the age of 3 only.

 Can I do obedience training with a Bernese Mountain Dog?

-A Berner is a very clever dog and easy to train, but requires a lot of patience from your side.
-Don’t give in, otherwise you will not succeed.
+A Berner is a very clever dog and easy to train but requires a lot of patience from your side.
+Don’t give in, otherwise, you will not succeed.

 Do we need a big garden?